Oil and Gas Terms Beginning with “S” — Page 10

 Some authors use the term to describe P-waves in fluids, or as a synonym for seismic or elastic.
 Read more →

-The technique for recording a boreholesonic log, in the sense of measurement of any of the acoustic properties in and around the borehole.
-The standard sonic measurement, based on first motion detection, normally can be… Read more →
+A sonic measurement is the technique for recording a borehole sonic log, encompassing the measurement of any of the acoustic properties of formations and fluids in and around the borehole — providing essential… Read more →

 The corrosion caused by contact with hydrogen sulfide [H2S] dissolved in water.Sour corrosion takes the form of sulfidestresscracking or hydrogen embrittlement.
 Read more →